Social movement: Social networking

 For more than ten years, social movement groups have been using the Internet to accomplish organizational goals.
 It has been argued that the Internet helps to increase the speed, reach and effectiveness of social movement-related communication as well as mobilization efforts, and as a result, it has been suggested that the Internet has had a positive impact on the social movements in general.
 The systematic literature review of Buettner & Buettner analyzed the role of Twitter during a wide range of social movements (2007 WikiLeaks, 2009 Moldova, 2009 Austria student protest, 2009 Israel-Gaza, 2009 Iran green revolution, 2009 Toronto G20, 2010 Venezuela, 2010 Germany Stuttgart21, 2011 Egypt, 2011 England, 2011 US Occupy movement, 2011 Spain Indignados, 2011 Greece Aganaktismenoi movements, 2011 Italy, 2011 Wisconsin labor protests, 2012 Israel Hamas, 2013 Brazil Vinegar, 2013 Turkey).

 Many discussions have been generated recently on the topic of social networking and the effect it may play on the formation and mobilization of social movement.
 For example, the emergence of the Coffee Party first appeared on the social networking site, Facebook.
 The party has continued to gather membership and support through that site and file sharing sites, such as Flickr.
 The 2009–2010 Iranian election protests also demonstrated how social networking sites are making the mobilization of large numbers of people quicker and easier.
 Iranians were able to organize and speak out against the election of Mahmoud Ahmadinejad by using sites such as Twitter and Facebook.
 This in turn prompted widespread government censorship of the web and social networking sites.

 The sociological study of social movements is quite new.
 The traditional view of movements often perceived them as chaotic and disorganized, treating activism as a threat to the social order.
 The activism experienced in the 1960s and 1970s shuffled in a new world opinion about the subject.
 Models were now introduced to understand the organizational and structural powers embedded in social movements.

+World meetings of popular movements

+The Catholic Church has fostered the development of "popular movements", with Popes Francis and Leo XIV both supporting and addressing the World Meetings of Popular Movements (WMPM) which have taken place since 2014.